-When: Two Dates: one meeting in late January 2023 with “Flash Talks” followed by one meeting in early February 2023 (breakout sessions/roundtable discussions)
+When: Two Dates: First meeting: June 22, 2023 with “Flash Talks” followed by second meeting on July 13, 2023 (breakout sessions/roundtable discussions)

-NASA EPSCoR will hold virtual research discussions between researchers in NASA EPSCoR jurisdictions and NASA personnel at Stennis Space Center (SSC) in Jan/Feb 2023.
+NASA EPSCoR will hold virtual research discussions between researchers in NASA EPSCoR jurisdictions and NASA personnel at Ames Research Center (ARC) in June/July 2023.

 The discussions will consist of two virtual meetings.
-The first meeting will consist of virtual talks by NASA EPSCoR jurisdiction researchers for SSC personnel to be held in late January followed by a second virtual roundtable discussion meeting in early February.
+The first meeting will consist of virtual talks by NASA EPSCoR jurisdiction researchers for ARC personnel to be held on June 22, 2023 followed by a second virtual roundtable discussion meeting on July 13, 2023.

-The primary feature of the January discussion is “Flash presentations” by jurisdiction researchers.
-These presentations would be a maximum of 2 minutes each and would feature the experience, capability and/or interest that the researcher would bring to a collaboration with SSC.
-The major topics of research that are of priority at SSC include the following:
+The primary feature of the summer discussion is “Flash presentations” by jurisdiction researchers.
+These presentations would be a maximum of 2 minutes each and would feature the experience, capability and/or interest that the researcher would bring to a collaboration with ARC.
+The major topics of research that are of priority at ARC include the following:

 RESEARCHER BRIEF BIOGRAPHY & RESEARCH CAPABILITY: This needs to be a single page word document with the following content.